The Howling (film): Critical response

-On the review aggregator website Rotten Tomatoes, The Howling holds a 76% approval rating based on 45 critic reviews, with an average rating of 6.4/10.
-The consensus reads: "The Howling packs enough laughs into its lycanthropic carnage to distinguish it from other werewolf entries, with impressive visual effects adding some bite".
+On the review aggregator website Rotten Tomatoes, The Howling holds a 76% approval rating based on 130 critic reviews.
+The consensus reads: "The Howling packs enough laughs into its lycanthropic carnage to distinguish it from other werewolf entries, with impressive creature effects adding plenty of bite".
+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 11 critics, indicating "generally favorable" reviews.

 In 1981, Roger Ebert's 2-out-of-4 star review described The Howling as the "silliest film seen in some time", but Ebert also said the special effects were good and the film was perhaps "worth your money, IF you get it two for one".
 Gene Siskel liked the film and gave it three and a half stars out of four.
 In his Movie Guide, Leonard Maltin wrote that The Howling is a "hip, well-made horror film" and noted the humorous references to classic werewolf cinema.
 Variety praised both the film's sense of humor and its traditional approach to horror.
 Kim Newman, in his 1988 book Nightmare Movies, called The Howling "a brisk chiller that effortlessly revives the prowling-through-misty-forests genre", and called Picardo's transformation sequence "the movies' most impressive werewolf monster".

 The film won the 1980 Saturn Award for Best Horror Film.
 This film was also #81 on Bravo's 100 Scariest Movie Moments.